Objectives and strategy

 According to periodical surveys conducted with PEP-supported research teams:

-- 52% of PEP research projects result in findings taken up to inform policy design/change at the national level
+- 1 in 3 PEP projects leads to findings taken up to inform local/national policy decisions

 Find out more about PEP impact stories